colinlease/AgentShell/README.md

 - [`agents/tools/`] contains framework-level tools.
 The active workspace app can add its own tools through `get_tools()`.
 - [`domain/services/`] contains shared data and visualization services used by the tool layer.

+## Runtime-generated data

+AgentShell creates some local working directories as it runs.
+These are not required to be committed to the repository and are typically excluded from source control.

+Common runtime-generated folders include:

+- `logs/` for run logs and performance summaries
+- `runtime/` for local app state such as Local Knowledge indexes
+- `runtime_notes/` for reflection-generated heuristic notes

+If these folders do not exist yet, AgentShell will create them as needed during normal use.
+A fresh clone can therefore start with just the source files, and each user can build up their own local runtime data over time.

 ## Integration

 If you want to mount a new app in AgentShell: